geez13/4fun/.trae/documents/4_Movement_Gallery_PRD.md

-# V Wall Gallery - Product Requirements Document
+# 4 Movement Gallery - Product Requirements Document

 ## 1. Product Overview

-V Wall is a borderless, full-screen public gallery that seamlessly displays all generated V-sign images in an optimized viewing experience.
+4 Movement is a borderless, full-screen public gallery that seamlessly displays all generated V-sign images in an optimized viewing experience.
 The page serves as a community showcase where users can explore the creative output of the ✌️-Sign PFP-Gen platform in a visually stunning, Pinterest-style layout.

-The V Wall transforms the traditional gallery concept into an immersive, infinite browsing experience that celebrates the community's creativity while maintaining optimal performance across all devices and network conditions.
+The 4 Movement transforms the traditional gallery concept into an immersive, infinite browsing experience that celebrates the community's creativity while maintaining optimal performance across all devices and network conditions.

 ## 2. Core Features